 Services provided for a U.S., non-Puerto Rico client would qualify.
 In other words, the eligible service is not, and will not be, related to the conduct of a trade, business or other activity in Puerto Rico.
 For example, warehousing and distribution services for products manufactured outside of Puerto Rico and to be distributed to markets outside of Puerto Rico will be considered eligible services.
 Promoter Services are

 excluded from this general rule.

 Under the Export Services Act, the service provider will enjoy:

 To avail from such benefits, a business needs to apply and obtain a tax exemption decree, which will provide full detail of tax rates and conditions mandated by the Export Services Act and will be considered a contract between the Government of Puerto Rico and the service provider.
 Once the service provider obtains the tax exemption decree, the benefits granted will be secured during the term of the decree, irrespective of any changes in the applicable Puerto Rico tax laws.
-The decree shall have a term of 20 years, with a possible
+The decree shall have a term of 20 years, with a possible 10-year extension.

 Under the tax exemption decree, the service provider will be required to maintain at least five (5) full-time employees in the Eligible Services.
 Only employees, including full-time, part-time and temporary employees are counted towards said requirement (independent contractors are not included).
 As a general rule, the amount of full-time employees maintained by the service provider should be computed by dividing the total amount of hours worked by all employees during each taxable year over 2,080, which resulting amount is considered the number of full time equivalents.
 The five (5) full-time job requirement shall be met within two years from the date the business begins operations.